Review: High Desert Barbecue by J.D. Tuccille

 There is no shortage of novels devoted to the outdoors whose stories appeal to backpackers, campers and hikers (the granola sort, we call them in Colorado).
 It takes only a minute’s thought to conjure up such titles as Into the Wild, Hatchet, or Hemingway’s famous short story, Big Two-Hearted River.
 Many of these seriously and studiously explore nature as a vast healing power, a thunderous force not to be trifled with, or a dangerous coming of age challenge.

 Rare are those stories that depict nature with a lighthearted chuckle, to be respected, sure, but also to be enjoyed by people who know what they’re doing in the Great Outdoors.
-Rarer still is such a story written from a free market, libertarian perspective.
+Rarer still is such a story written as a free market, libertarian novel.
 Luckily, author J.D.
-Tuccille has taken it upon himself to rectify that deficit with his new novel, High Desert Barbecue.
+Tuccille has taken it upon himself to rectify that deficit with his new book, High Desert Barbecue.

 Scott and his friend Rollo are both renegades, but both in their own unique, quirky ways.
 While Scott commits minor acts of vandalism against police vehicles, and willfully ignores building codes when renovating his house, Rollo eschews civilization altogether, living alone for months at a time in the dusty Arizona wilderness (the eponymous High Desert).

 When Rollo, never friendly with the state Forest Service, is kicked out of his squatter’s cabin by rangers, he escapes to the relative safety of Scott’s home in Flagstaff.
 When he is then blamed by government officials for a large wildfire ravaging the western state, he drags Scott and his girlfriend Lani into a dangerous chase that will pit them against Forest Service rangers, wacko environmentalists and a plot that could threaten the lives of hundreds of thousands of people.